JoeMelko/joemelko.github.io/posts/Unsatisfied.md

 <h2 id="so-whats-next">So What's Next</h2>

+There is still plenty of work to be done on reducing the limitations of the primitives, such as:

+- **designing minimally lossy dimensionality reduction**: pseudo-random projections carry nice guarantees, but in practice we should be able to construct or learn a better low-rank representation
+- modeling temporal influence: predict how influence adapts during training [15] can aid methods like [12] towards the eventual goal of scaling laws and weak-to-strong transfer, like [14] did for hyperparameters

-It seems natural to test previous *state-of-the-art* methods with influence-based utility metrics.
-For example:
+It also seems natural to test hybrid approaches that combine the efficiency of prior methods with influence as the underlying utility measure, for example:

-- influence-based classifiers: training models to predict empirical influence rather than relying on human notions of quality (early work in [13])
+- training influence-based classifiers: create models to predict empirical influence rather than relying on human notions of quality (early work in [13])
-- scaling laws: we can mitigate the computation inefficiencies if we can find weak to strong transfer conditions like [14] did for hyperparameters
+- **experimenting with tiered approaches**: assigning influence to clusters or sources instead of to individual samples or documents

+Finally, there are some more speculative directions that could be worth exploring:

-- pre-training a reasoner: optimizing data selection based on reasoning trace influence scores may lead to zero-shot reasoning capabilities or a better starting point for post-training
+- pre-training a reasoner: optimizing data via reasoning-trace influence may lead to zero-shot reasoning capabilities or a better base for post-training

-\+ many more things that are worth trying out.
+- guiding synthetic data generation: using influence scores to greedily fill capability gaps in training data

+*Note: items in bold are areas I am actively working on and will share more about soon!*

 Thanks for reading :)